Selected Offering Exemptions

 Each of the offerings naturally differ in regard to what ongoing information must be provided to the SEC.
 Tier 1 requires updates of certain issuer information in an exit report filed electronically, no later than 30 calendar days after termination or completion of the offering.
 Tier 2, on the other hand, requires electronic filing while the offering is ongoing of annual reports, semiannual reports, interim current event updates, as well as the exit report at the termination or completion of the offering.

 Similarly, Reg CF requires that an amendment on Form C/A be filed when material changes or updates occur to the offering.
-Likewise, an issuer must provide an update on Form C-U upon reaching 50% and 100% of its target offering amount, unless the intermediary provides progress updates on its platform.
+Likewise, an issuer must provide an update on Form C-U no later than 5 business days upon reaching 50% and 100% of its target offering amount, unless the intermediary provides progress updates on its platform.
 Annual reports must also be filed with the SEC and on the issuer’s website that contain similar information to the offering statement.

 Compared to the rigid ongoing reporting obligations of Reg A+, Reg D’s ongoing reporting is practically non-existent.
 No ongoing reporting or disclosures are required for Rules 504 and 506, except that an amended Form D must be filed with the SEC when certain material changes occur to the offering and annually for as long as the offering continues.